3. SUMMARY OF MATERIAL ACCOUNTING POLICIES

 (ii) Defined benefit plan

-The employee's gratuity fund scheme and post-retirement medical benefit schemes are Company's defined benefit plans.
-The present value of the obligation under such defined benefit plans is determined based on the actuarial valuation using the Projected Unit Credit Method as at the date of the Balance sheet.
+benefit plans is determined based on the actuarial valuation using the Projected Unit Credit Method as at the date of the Balance sheet.
 In case of funded plans, the fair value of plan asset is reduced from the gross obligation under the defined benefit plans, to recognise the obligation on the net basis.

-in net interest on the net defined benefit liability), are recognised immediately in the Balance Sheet with a corresponding debit or credit to retained earnings through OCI in the period in which they occur.
+Re-measurements, comprising of actuarial gains and losses, the effect of the asset ceiling, excluding amounts included in net interest on the net defined benefit liability and the return on plan assets (excluding amounts included in net interest on the net defined benefit liability), are recognised immediately in the Balance Sheet with a corresponding debit or credit to retained earnings through OCI in the period in which they occur.
 Re-measurements are not reclassified to Statement of Profit and Loss in subsequent periods.

-c) Other long term employment benefits: The employee's long term compensated absences are Company's defined benefit plans.
+The employee's long term compensated absences are Company's defined benefit plans.
 The present value of the obligation is determined based on the actuarial valuation using the Projected Unit Credit Method as at the date of the Balance sheet.
 In case of funded plans, the fair value of plan asset is reduced from the gross obligation, to recognise the obligation on the net basis.

 d) Termination Benefits: